 Class attendance: Class attendance is compulsory.
 The University of Puerto Rico at Mayaguez reserves the right to deal at any time with individual cases of non-attendance.
 Professors are expected to record the absences of their students.
 Frequent absences affect the final grade, and may even result in total loss of credits.
 Arranging to make up work missed because of legitimate class absence is the responsibility of the student.
-(See Bulletin of Information Undergraduate Studies)

 Absence from examinations: Students are required to attend all examinations.
 If a student is absent from an examination for a justifiable reason acceptable to the professor, he or she will be given a special examination.
 Otherwise, he or she will receive a grade of zero or "F" in the examination missed.
-(See Bulletin of Information Undergraduate Studies)

 Final examinations: Final written examinations must be given in all courses unless, in the judgment of the Dean, the nature of the subject makes it impracticable.
 Final examinations scheduled by arrangements must be given during the examination period prescribed in the Academic Calendar, including Saturdays.
-(See Bulletin of Information Undergraduate Studies).

 Partial withdrawals: A student may withdraw from individual courses at any time during the term, but before the deadline established in the University Academic Calendar.
-(See Bulletin of Information Undergraduate Studies).

 Complete withdrawals: A student may completely withdraw from the University of Puerto Rico at Mayaguez at any time up to the last day of classes.
-(See Bulletin of Information Undergraduate Studies).